zeekay/r2/README.md

 ```

 ## Storing Generated Files
-Files can be uploaded to R2 from a client and stored directly, see Upload.
+Files can be uploaded to R2 from a client and stored directly, see [Uploading and storing files](#uploading-and-storing-files).

 Alternatively, files can be stored after they've been fetched or generated in actions and HTTP actions.
 For example you might call a third-party API to generate an image based on a user prompt and then store that image in R2.